r-dbi/DBI/revdep/README-f-revdep.md

 See ‘/home/muelleki/git/R/DBI/revdep/checks/RQDA.Rcheck/00install.out’ for details.

 checking package dependencies ...
 NOTE
-Packages which this enhances but not available for checking:
+Package which this enhances but not available for checking: ‘rjpod’
-  ‘rjpod’ ‘d3Network’
 ```

 ## RRedshiftSQL (0.1.2)